 We are working with the Child Protection in Sport Unit (CPSU) and our child safeguarding experts to ensure we have the right safeguards in place.

 You can contact the Swim England Safeguarding Team directly on 01509 640 270 to discuss any issues with them or by email at email@example.com.

 Yes, AquaZone has an Acceptable Use Policy (known as our 'Pool Rules').
 There is also further guidance here on what will happen should those rules be broken.
 You can access these without having to log in to the website.

-In cases where the ASA Child Safeguarding team are concerned that unacceptable behaviour within AquaZone could also be taking place within the club environment, they will contact the club to discuss this further and advise as appropriate.
+In cases where the Swim England Child Safeguarding team are concerned that unacceptable behaviour within AquaZone could also be taking place within the club environment, they will contact the club to discuss this further and advise as appropriate.

 For any further information please use the form on the contact page here.